ICT in Education Prize

 Every year the Prize has a specific theme, which, while being in line with UNESCO’s mandate and values, advocates for responsible and ethical use of information and communication technologies.

-- June 2019: Launch of call for nominations
+- September 2021: Launch of the call for nominations

 - next ›